Above: Map showing the original ward boundaries in the City of London with the four wards being studied this term being named.

 We are following the schedule of lectures – spanning a period of six years.
 We are in ‘Year 5’ on the original list.
 This term we are in the City and we shall be looking at four Wards.

 The land includes part of the riverfront in the City and is centred on St Paul’s Cathedral.
-The four wards are shown on the above map.
-They are: Queenhithe; Bread Street; Castle Baynard; and Farringdon Within.
-For our ward boundaries we use the original outlines of the wards, which go back over hundreds of years.
+The four wards are shown on the above map – Queenhithe; Bread Street; Castle Baynard; and Farringdon Within.
+We use the original boundaries of the wards, which go back over hundreds of years.
 It should be noted that in 2003 a review of the ward boundaries was undertaken and some of the ancient boundaries have been altered.
 The new ward boundaries are shown in a pdf published by the City of London which you can find at: